 Sometimes the pressures of life, family, growing up, relationships or losing someone can become too much.
-Abuse, bullying, isolation can make you feel low, nervous, stressed, angry.
+Abuse, bullying and isolation can make you feel stressed or angry.
 These feelings may be hard to talk about with people close to you.
-This is when you might feel like talking to someone at Checkpoint.
+This is when you might feel like talking to someone at CheckPoint.

 they listened to me without judging

 Regrettably at this point in time we have reduced capacity to provide wellbeing services, we are no longer providing drop in (last one will be 16/03/2023) and are suspending referrals for the wellbeing service for a 3 month period.
 We will update after that period.

 All our other services will continue as normal.